 Over a period of a few years, I had many photographs in Bike, including several that graced Mike’s Grimy Handshake columns.
 I did a couple of assignments for Bike, and was even listed as contributing photographer for a (very) short time.
 Many of the photographs, of mine, that ended up in the magazine were quirky, and/or black and white.
 They were photographs about bicycling, but usually not the spectacular or exciting ones.
 I was, after all, in Michigan.
 At this point Bike magazine was really embracing the new “freeride” culture, of which I was not part of, nor had access to.
 I was already old-school, in sport that was still pretty new.

 The sport changed, the magazine changed, and I changed.
 Eventually I stopped providing images for the magazine, and moved on to other work.
 The same thing happened with skiing.
 The sport changed, Powder magazine changed, and I changed.
 I stopped reading Powder years ago.
 Still, when I heard that the two publications were ceasing publication, I felt sad.
-It’s a sign of the times, though skiing and mountain biking are so popular, I thought they’d stick around a bit longer.
+It’s a sign of the times, though seeing as skiing and mountain biking are so popular I thought they’d stick around a bit longer.
 I’m feeling a bit nostalgic about the years in which I read each copy of both publications from cover to cover, and have dug out a few of the Bike issues in which my photos were used.
 You may notice, sometimes they spelled my name wrong…

 As I listened to an interview with Steve Casimiro (formerly of Powder and Bike), editor of Adventure Journal, I thought about another favorite publication of mine, Smith Journal.
 Being the distracted human I am, I navigated over to the site, to see what was new.
 What was new, was news that the magazine was shutting down.
 I found Smith Journal, somehow, back in 2011, and they somehow found me around the same time.
 They subsequently published another post featuring my Small Churches project.
 The magazine itself was gorgeous, and something I would have loved to put out myself.
 The topics were interesting, and often obscure, which is right up my alley.
 Fearing the site itself may one day disappear, I’ve at least taken some screenshots.
 I’ve learned, in this internet age, nothing lasts.